-It wasn’t enough to simply imagine what some of these scenes would look like or how they would function, we needed to dive into research and plenty of emails and phone calls back and forth with the client to make sure that we represented everything as accurately as possible.
+It wasn’t enough to simply imagine what some of these scenes would look like or how they would function.
+We dived into research.
+Sent plenty of emails and had phone calls back and forth with the client so that we represented everything as accurately as possible.

-This ensured that not only would we get a great looking end product but it would be something that their peers and interested parties could see their day to day work-lives in.
-That sense of being represented was a powerful outcome.
+We made sure that we’d get a great looking end product.
+We wanted something that their peers and interested parties could see their day to day work-lives in.
+That sense of representation was a powerful outcome.

 Never looking down again

-Once we knew we had the nitty gritty down it was time to make it beautiful.
+Once we had the nitty-gritty down then it was time to make it beautiful.
 “Despite the flack JJ Abrams (Director – Star Trek, Star Wars VII, Mission: Impossible 3) takes for them, lens flares are awesome,” said Dave.
 “When used correctly they can help bring warmth and energy to a scene.”

-The ‘camera’ also needed to be rigged and it’s movements mapped out so that it felt like a real camera and its movements felt purposeful and elegant.
+We rigged the ‘camera’ to map its movements so that it felt like a real camera and its movements felt purposeful and elegant.
 This allowed us to play with the viewer’s expectations and ensure that they had to sit forward and engage with the video and not just let it wash over them.

 We are always running for the thrill of it

-Unfortunately, due to some restructuring and administrative changes in the client’s organisation, this one wasn’t able to be published under the brand for which it was created.
+Unfortunately, due to some restructuring and administrative changes in the client’s organisation, we weren’t able to publish this under the brand for which it was created.
 Nonetheless, the client loved it and it’s one of our most frequently referenced videos on new requests.
 So here it is where it can see the light of day (even if only in secret ;))